The Angry Birds Movie: Box office

 The Angry Birds Movie grossed $107.5 million in the United States and Canada and $244.8 million in other territories for a worldwide total of $352.3 million.
-It is the fourth highest-grossing video game film of all-time both worldwide (behind Warcraft, Detective Pikachu, and Rampage) and the sixth highest-grossing domestically, and is also the most successful Finnish-produced film of all time.
+It peaked as the second highest-grossing film based on a video game worldwide, and the second highest-grossing domestically.
+In addition, it is the highest-grossing Finnish-produced film of all time.
 Deadline Hollywood calculated the net profit of the film to be $72 million.

-In the United States and Canada, the film opened on May 20, 2016, alongside Neighbors 2: Sorority Rising (2016) and The Nice Guys (2016), and was projected to gross $35–40 million or as high as $45 million from 3,932 theaters in its opening weekend.
-Deadline noted that the film had the benefit of being the only animated movie in theaters until Finding Dory (2016) on June 17.
+In the United States and Canada, the film opened alongside Neighbors 2: Sorority Rising and The Nice Guys, and was projected to gross $35–40 million or as high as $45 million from 3,932 theaters in its opening weekend.
 The Angry Birds Movie was the top selling film for the weekend, and grossed $800,000 from Thursday night previews and $11 million on its opening day.
 In its opening weekend it grossed $38.2 million, finishing first at the box office and marked the third biggest Sony animated opening of all time, behind Hotel Transylvania (2012) and its sequel Hotel Transylvania 2 (2015).
 It also scored the second-best debut weekend ever for a video game adaptation, behind the $47 million debut of Lara Croft: Tomb Raider (2001).
-It dropped 51% in its second weekend, against X-Men: Apocalypse (2016) and Alice Through the Looking Glass (2016), grossing $18.7 million.
+It dropped 51% in its second weekend, against X-Men: Apocalypse and Alice Through the Looking Glass, grossing $18.7 million.

+Ryan Gosling, who starred in The Nice Guys, blames The Angry Birds Movie for the film's commercial failure and the lack of a sequel, telling Comicbook.com in 2024, "So much of a sequel, I think, is decided by the opening weekend of a movie, and we opened up against Angry Birds, [...]
+So Angry Birds just destroyed us."
+Deadline noted that it had the benefit of being the only animated film in theaters until Finding Dory on June 17.